-A gentle walking tour in the Snowdonia National Park might seem unlikely given the area is known for its spectactular hilly landscapes and boasts the highest mountain in England and Wales.
+A gentle walking tour in the Snowdonia National Park might seem unlikely given the area is known for its spectacular hilly landscapes and boasts the highest mountain in England and Wales.
 But it also has a raft of steam railways to help you on your way as well as an unspoilt coastline, a plethora of castles, superb natural beauty with a wealth of picturesque villages and a colourful local history steeped in distinctive Welsh culture.

 We are thrilled to have created this unique walk combining all these varied elements as you amble from Mid Wales to Mount Snowdon and on to the island of Anglesey in North Wales.
 Visit castles from royal and grand to relic and haunted, hike along coasts and estuary past weird and wonderfully sounding villages, take in artful Portmeirion and follow in the footseps of upland farmers as you trace your way to Harlech with the steepest street in the world.